minsun-ss/sparkly/README.md

 And that's all, folks!
 I think it's pretty cool for what was basically a few hours of work of actual coding and like hours and hours of furious spelunking through stackoverflow to patch together the concept I had in mind.

-### Next Steps

-* Building better error handling... there's, like, none in this.
-What's this 'try, except' thing you speak of?
-Unit testing?
-Whazzat?
-* More testing.
-I think I covered a lot of edge cases but you can only test so much within a short time frame.
-Right now I know that the jupyter notebook renderer in github wigs out on rendering the html for the table, at least when I looked at the .ipynb file on Safari.
-* Being able to use user defaults from pandas for max row, max column display as a starting default
-* Being able to generate charts on a groupby row level.
-* I wish there was some way to keep styling and return a df and not an html but I am stumped as to how at the moment and not ready to override random ```__repl__``` methods just yet.
-* ~~Seeing if I can get nbconvert to include the charts~~
-* ~~Getting extra credit for this???
-I know it's not an ipywidget but it works?~~

 # Author